 A growing beard feels good, but letting your facial hair grow without maintenance is a mistake you definitely want to avoid.
 Obviously, you will not be trimming your growing bristle as often as you used to shave, but you will certainly need to keep it sleek and maintained.

 One important aspect of the maintenance process is to keep your neckline defined and prevent the hairy fuzz from spreading around the neck.
-That is why you need to keep the Uncle Tony razor handy so that you can get rid of that wildly growing neck hair.
+That is why you need to keep the Uncle Tony Shaving razor for men handy so that you can get rid of that wildly growing neck hair.

 Picking Your Beard Strainds